5 Ways Wikipedia Is Pushing the Black Lives Matter Agenda

 For several years, Wikipedia has moved even further to the left as conservative news outlets such as The Daily Mail and Breitbart are banned as sources at the same time left-wing outlets such as the Guardian are among the most-cited news sources on the site.
 Political bias on Wikipedia has recently been harshly criticized by the site’s co-founder Larry Sanger who stated its neutrality policy is “dead” due to the site’s increasingly leftward slant.
 Heavy agenda-pushing for Black Lives Matter and other “social justice” causes will only worsen the site’s bias.

 For many familiar with Wikipedia’s problems, the online encyclopedia’s lack of reliability is treated as obvious.
-However, despite its well-document issues there are numerous major media outlets, scientific papers, and Big Tech companies, used widely by the public that have no qualms about using Wikipedia or even copying off it without crediting the site.
+However, despite its well-documented issues there are numerous major media outlets, scientific papers, and Big Tech companies, used widely by the public that have no qualms about using Wikipedia or even copying off it without crediting the site.
 Given this reliance on Wikipedia as a force against “fake news” it is all the more important people be aware of anything that might conceivably originate from the “encyclopedia anyone can edit.”

 T. D. Adler edited Wikipedia as The Devil’s Advocate.
 He was banned after privately reporting conflict of interest editing by one of the site’s administrators.
 Due to previous witch-hunts led by mainstream Wikipedians against their critics, Adler writes under an alias.